PlasmaFlare/baba-word-glossary/api.md

 - If left empty, this would be set to `{thumbnail_obj}`, or simply the object shown in the thumbnail.

-- Each item in `display_sprites` is either the following:
+- Each item in `display_sprites` is one of the following:
-  - A string representing the name of the object registered in-game
+  - A string representing an object name registered in-game.
   - A table that has these fields defined:
     ```lua
     {